raksha0894/ai-gateway-fleet/README.md

 ## 🧪 Demo Scenario
 The demo simulates the following scenario:
-a.
-Gateway initially offline.
+1. Gateway initially offline.
-b.
-Central publishes new version.
+2. Central publishes new version.
-c.
-Gateway comes online, downloads package, goes offline again.
+3. Gateway comes online, downloads package, goes offline again.
-d.
-Robot requests update from gateway and installs it.
+4. Robot requests update from gateway and installs it.
-e.
-Gateway reconnects later and forwards metrics to dashboard.
+5. Gateway reconnects later and forwards metrics to dashboard.
-f.
-Dashboard shows the robot’s updated version and health.
+6. Dashboard shows the robot’s updated version and health.